Mastodon (band): Lyrical themes

 Over its first four albums, Mastodon had specific concepts in mind, specifically the classical elements of fire, water, earth, and aether.

 Remission does not deal with a particular theme but it is loosely based on the theme of fire.
 Songs like "Crusher Destroyer", "Where Strides the Behemoth" and "Ol'e Nessie" deal with the theme of fictional creatures.

 Leviathan is about the novel Moby-Dick.
 It centers around the main characters and their thoughts during the story.

 Blood Mountain is about a man who is searching for the "Crystal Skull", which is on top of the "Blood Mountain".
 According to bassist Troy Sanders, "It's about climbing up a mountain and the different things that can happen to you when you're stranded on a mountain, in the woods, and you're lost.
 You're starving, hallucinating, running into strange creatures.
 You're being hunted.
 It's about that whole struggle."

 Crack the Skye deals with many different themes.
 The title, as well as some lyrical content, is a tribute to Skye, the younger sister of drummer Brann Dailor, who committed suicide at the age of fourteen.
 Themes touched on within the album include "dark magic(k), astral travelling and the role of Rasputin in the downfall of Czarist Russia".

 The Hunter does not deal with an entire concept like their earlier work.
 The title is a tribute to Hinds' brother, Brad Hinds, who died of a heart attack on December 4, 2010, while hunting.

 Once More 'Round the Sun, like its predecessor, is not a concept album.
-It features themes such as relationships, struggles and hardships.
+It features themes such as relationships, struggles, hardships and addiction.
 The album was based on the various events that took place in each band member's lives the year before the album release.

 Emperor of Sand mainly deals with the themes of death and survival and is about a desert wanderer faced with a death sentence.
 The lyrics were inspired by the friends and family members of the band who were diagnosed with cancer.

 Hushed and Grim has to do with grief, guilt, and the afterlife.
 Mastodon pays tribute to the memory of longtime friend and manager Nick John with their first ever double-album and a surrounding death mythology.
-According to drummer and co-vocalist Brann Dailor, in this mythology “When you die, your soul inhabits the heart of a living tree.
+According to drummer and co-vocalist Brann Dailor, in this mythology "When you die, your soul inhabits the heart of a living tree.
 You have to experience the seasons the way that a tree does through a whole calendar year.
-That’s the way you have to say goodbye to the natural world.
+That's the way you have to say goodbye to the natural world.
 And in that time, you reflect on the pillars of the life that you lived.
-You get to atone for things that you’ve done.”
+You get to atone for things that you've done."